NVIDIA/aistore/cli/resources/object.md

  Symbols `*` and `?` can be used only in a file name pattern.
 Directory names cannot include wildcards.
 Only a file name is matched, not full file path, so `/home/user/*.tar --recursive` matches not only `.tar` files inside `/home/user` but any `.tar` file in any `/home/user/` subdirectory.
  This makes shell wildcards like `**` redundant, and the following patterns won't work in `ais`: `/home/user/img-set-*/*.tar` or `/home/user/bck/**/*.tar.gz`

-<a name="ft2">2</a> Option `--trim-prefix` and argument `OBJECT_NAME` are mutually exclusive and `OBJECT_NAME` has higher priority.
-When `OBJECT_NAME` is given, options `--trim-prefix` and `--recursive` are ignored, and `FILE` must point to an existing file.
+`FILE` must point to an existing file.
 File masks and directory uploading are not supported in single-file upload mode.

 #### Object names

-PUT command handles two possible ways to specify resulting object names:
+PUT command handles two possible ways to specify resulting object name if source references single file:
 - Object name is not provided: `ais put path/to/(..)/file.go bucket/` creates object `file.go` in `bucket`
 - Explicit object name is provided: `ais put path/to/(..)/file.go bucket/path/to/object.go` creates object `path/to/object.go` in `bucket`

+PUT command handles object naming with range syntax as follows:
+- Object names are file paths without longest common prefix of all files from source.
+It means that leading part of file path until the last `/` before first `{` is excluded from object name.
+- `OBJECT_NAME` is prepended to each object name.
+- Abbreviations in source like `../` are not supported at the moment.

-PUT command uses implicit object names if its source references multiple files:
+PUT command handles object naming if its source references directories:

-- If source is specified as an absolute path, or is abbreviation like `~`, (for example `/tmp/*.go` or `~/dir`)) resulting objects names will be the same as the absolute path (`~` will be resolved to for example `/home/user`).
-- If source is specified as relative path (for example `dir/*.go` or `dir/file{0..10}.txt`) resulting objects names will be the same as the relative path.
+- For path `p` of source directory, resulting objects names are path to files with trimmed `p` prefix
+- `OBJECT_NAME` is prepended to each object name.
-- Abbreviations like `../` are not supported at the moment.
+- Abbreviations in source like `../` are not supported at the moment.

-Leading prefix can be removed with `--trim-prefix`.

 #### Examples